 Until recently, my preferred item for doing the washing up was a sponge – the green plastic kind with a scourer on one side.
 They are obviously a poor option, and seem to be made shorter-lived now than a couple years ago so I’ve been hunting for an alternative.
 Some people automatically throw them out at the end of every week, which is not much better than single use.
 I personally don’t like washing with a dishcloth though many people do, and was looking around for an alternative.

 I had a SponTex cellulose sponge in the cupboard which, when cut in half, is a nice palm-sized piece.
 I looked up cellulose online, and find that it is re-processed plant fibres (usually wood), and both biodegradable and compostable.
 In use, it is far more absorbent than oil-based sponges so I use my dishcloth much less.
+Now I buy Decorator’s Sponges online, which come highly compressed.
+They come to full size in water, and I can still cut in half to make two.

 Even so, I still knit my own dishcloths out of cotton or a bamboo/cotton blend.
 I tend toward colours as the white ones don’t stay white for long.
 I’ve found a nice choice of inexpensive colours of cotton at The Range, but I’m sure you can get them elsewhere.
 For some people, the dishcloth is all they want, but I prefer the sponge+scrub+cloth route.
 I like an absorbent dishcloth for wiping down, which will have different properties to one you would make for washing and scrubbing.